jonathanmc/COVID-19-and-SARS-CoV2-info/index.md

 By [@niemkiewiczIP](https://twitter.com/niemkiewiczIP)  and [@jmcrookston](https://twitter.com/jmcrookston).

 We are two Toronto intellectual property lawyers with science backgrounds and experience in pharmaceutical/health issues.
-This site provides general information about COVID-19 (the disease) and SARS-CoV2 (the virus that causes it), and was where we put our personal data analyses.
+This site provides general information about COVID-19 (the disease) and SARS-CoV2 (the virus that causes it), and was where we put our data analyses.

 # Visualizations of Ontario COVID-19 data